Khoa-NT/Khoa-NT.github.io/content/posts/my-post/index.md

 # editAppendPath: true                                   # whether to append the page path to editURL
 ---

-This is my first post.
+This is my first post to test the GitHub Pages.

 <!-- Use images placed in the `images/` folder next to this file, e.g.: -->
 <!-- ![Caption](images/photo1.jpg) -->